samuelshock/jvas_ml_study/README.md

 # jvas_ml_study

- First iteration of training a model to predict dissases on cats
+First iteration of training a model to predict diseases on cats